rtomayko/tilt/docs/TEMPLATES.md

 ### Options

-Every implementation of Markdown *should* support these options, but there are some known problems with the Kramdown, Maruku and Pandoc engines.
+Every implementation of Markdown *should* support these options, but there are some known problems with the Kramdown and Maruku engines.

 #### `:smartypants => true|false`